-Danio - Emerald Dwarf Rasbora (Danio erythromicron)
+Danio - Dwarf Spotted

-Danio - Emerald Dwarf Rasbora (Danio erythromicron)
+Danio - Dwarf Spotted

-Emerald dwarf rasboras can mostly be found around the edges of Lake Inle, where plenty of aquatic plants are present and the water is shallow.
+Danio's can mostly be found around the edges of Lake Inle, where plenty of aquatic plants are present and the water is shallow.
 They form groups, but are not tight schoolers.

 In the wild, Danio erythromicron is considered an Endangered species by the IUCN Red List.
 This is because unfortunately, Lake Inle is under pressure due to human activity.
 Non-native fish species have been introduced, and (agricultural) pollution is a serious threat.